How do you visualize the Hawaiian Islands?

 Money, driving, electricity and language is the same as we have on the mainland.
-Hawaii is safe, with very little crime.
 Communication is never a problem since Hawaiians speak English as well as their native Hawaiian language.
 Clothing in Hawaii is comfortable and casual so no reason to bring dress clothes.

 Even at the best restaurants, the dress code is Hawaiian Casual.
-That means a pair of khaki pants for men and a sundress or cotton slacks for women.
+That means a pair of khaki shorts or pants and a Hawaiian shirt or polo for men and a sundress or cotton slacks for women.
 Waikiki is a bit more formal and if you really want to dress up, this is the island to do it.

-Bring bathing suits for the beach, comfortable shoes for sightseeing and plenty of sunscreen.
+Bring bathing suits for the beach, comfortable shoes for sightseeing and plenty of reef safe sunscreen.

 Hawaii has something to offer everyone.

 No other vacation destination on earth can even come close.